Massive water main break floods Houston freeway and homes

 WATCH: High water vehicles rescue people from flooded freeway

+WATCH: SkyEye13 over massive water main break near the 610 East Loop

-Traffic on the loop at Clinton could be seen from SkyEye at a standstill, except for 18-wheelers that were driving through the high water.
+Traffic on the East Loop at Clinton Drive could be seen from SkyEye at a standstill, except for 18-wheelers that were driving through the high water.
 The rushing water also damaged the center divider between the northbound and southbound lanes of the East Loop.

 In addition to water, a massive amount of mud and vegetation was pushed onto the road, covering some of the stranded vehicles with debris.

 The mess spilled into the Clinton Park Tri-Community neighborhood, which includes at least 7,600 homes.
-Houston Mayor Sylvester Turner tweeted that it appeared the water did not enter any homes.
+Turner said in a tweet that it appeared the water did not enter any homes.

+Additionally, fire officials said everything inside Beltway 8 is a fire risk concern due to the low water pressure.
+HFD Chief Samuel Pena said the department has pre-deployed six tankers in case of any fires.

+"Our concern is the water pressure in the hydrants for fire risk," said Pena.
+"We want to urge everybody just to be 'fire safe' right at this moment."

 Live traffic map